ankitsensei/Bill-Splitter-with-History/README.md

 Total amount ✅

-Who shared it?
+Who shared it? ✅

-See who owes how much to whom
+See who owes how much to whom ✅

-Maintain a history log of expenses
+Maintain a history log of expenses ✅

-Store data in localStorage
+Store data in supabase ✅

-## 🔧 React Concepts:
-useState, useEffect

-Controlled inputs

-Conditional rendering

-Array calculations (reduce, map)

-Local storage